breathwork journey

-As a trauma-informed Breathwork facilitator and teacher, I wholeheartedly endorse the inherent wisdom within each breather to attune to their body and intuition, allowing their inner wisdom to act as the guiding force.
+As a trauma-informed Breathwork facilitator and teacher, I wholeheartedly endorse the inherent wisdom within each breather and encourage participants to let their inner guidance lead the way.
 This approach empowers individuals to become their own healers, and teaches them that everything they need and all the answers they seek are already within them.
 Rather than imposing directives, a facilitator’s role is to artfully hold space for the wondrous unfolding of the breath.
-Despite this philosophy, certain factors can impede the Breathwork journey.
-In the following, I’ll share common impediments and offer recommendations so that you can experience the full healing and transformative potential of Breathwork.

 Optimizing Your Breathwork Journey: 5 Key Recommendations